Dahua vs Lorex CCTV Cameras: Which Security System Should You Choose?

 Dahua: High-Tech & Robust

-• Pros: High-resolution cameras, advanced AI capabilities (like facial recognition and motion detection), excellent scalability for large or multi-site setups, and long-lasting durability.
+• Pros: High-resolution cameras, advanced AI capabilities (facial recognition, motion detection), excellent scalability for large or multi-site setups, and long-lasting durability.

 Lorex: Affordable & Easy-to-Use

-Lorex, on the other hand, is designed with everyday users in mind.
-It’s affordable, DIY-friendly, and visually appealing, making it ideal for homes and small businesses.
-Here’s a summary of Lorex’s main advantages and limitations:
+Lorex is designed with everyday users in mind — affordable, DIY-friendly, and visually appealing, making it ideal for homes and small businesses.

 • Pros: Budget-friendly pricing, easy DIY installation, sleek design that works well in residential settings, and solid video quality for basic monitoring.